 The picture improved when we manually searched the support site for help.
 The Product Guides section included some simple tutorials which covered the basics on all platforms, and will help novice users.
 We'd like to see them better highlighted and accessible from the Search box, though, so users can find them more easily.

 In the meantime, if you can't find what you need on the website, you can always contact the support team 24/7 via Live Chat or email.
+Although we've found previously that BullGuard doesn't offer quite the level of VPN support you'll get with a specialist provider, response times are quick, the agents are helpful.

 - We've also highlighted the best VPN in this roundup